Not many people on planet Earth like to admit to struggling with money problems. They would rather ignore them, than figure out how to solve them.

 Now, if any of you have been there, you know the feeling.
 It’s that awful pit in your stomach type feeling you get when you know you just made a bad financial decision, but you're stuck with the consequences.

-You swear to yourself you will not make a similar bad decision again, only to repeat it just a few months later.
+You swear to yourself you will not make a similarly bad decision again, only to repeat it just a few months later.

 The blame game starts.
 You look to explain away your money problems as if the “system” is rigged against you.
 And while that may be true, there are more than likely a few lifestyle choices on your end of things that are holding you back, financially speaking.